Try the authentic Baati, an Indian baked hard bread from Rajasthan. You can easily prepare Baati at home inTandoor or microwave oven.

 The Indian Traditional Baked Hard Bread from Rajasthan – Baati is heavy and fulfilling.
 Cooking involves making a dough from whole wheat flour and dividing that dough into small sections.
 The sections are then rolled into balls and pressed.
 For cooking, the dough balls undergo baking in the oven or Tandoor.

-The traditional method of preparing Baati involves baking them in a clay oven.
-In rural India, the people cook Baati with the heat of dung cakes.
-Having Daal Baati in rural India is a one-of-a-kind experience.
+The traditional method of preparing it involves baking them in a clay oven.
+In rural India, people cook this recipe with the heat of dung cakes.
+Having it with Daal in rural India is a one-of-a-kind experience.

-The combination of Daal Baati is a classic one.
-Dal is a broth made up of lentils, and it is one of the steps in North Indian cuisine.
-Baati is hard in texture.
-There is a softer version of Baati known as Bafla.
+The combination of Daal-Baati is a classic one.
+Dal is a broth made up of lentils, one of the steps in North Indian cuisine.
+It is hard in texture.
+There is a softer version of the bread known as Bafla.

-But Baati requires less time for preparing as compared to Bafla.
-Along with Dal, you can also enjoy Baati with pickles and other curry-based dishes.
+But it requires less time to prepare as compared to Bafla.
+Along with Dal, you can also enjoy it with pickles and other curry-based dishes.